WebDevStudios/nextjs-wordpress-starter/README.md

 ---

-## 🔧 Backend Info (WordPress)
+## 🔧 WordPress Info (The Backend)

-The backend is a vanilla WordPress install hosted at [WP Engine](https://nextjs.wpengine.com), with the following plugins installed:
+The backend is a vanilla WordPress install, hosted at [WP Engine](https://nextjs.wpengine.com) with the following plugins:

-**Advanced Custom Fields Pro** - At WebDevStudios we leverage ACF to handle custom post meta and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).
+**Advanced Custom Fields Pro** - ACF handles custom post meta and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).

 **reSmush.it Image Optimizer** - Keeps image sizes small by optimizing them on upload.

-**WDS SSO** - Used as our internal single-sign on service.
+**WDS SSO** - Our internal single-sign on service.

-**WP GraphQL** - GraphQL is installed on the WordPress backend and the endpoint is: `https://nextjs.wpengine.com/graphql`
+**WP GraphQL** - GraphQL is installed and the endpoint is: `https://nextjs.wpengine.com/graphql`

-**WP GraphiQL** - You can use WP GraphiQL to build queries in the [WordPress Dashboard](https://nextjs.wpengine.com/wp-admin/admin.php?page=wp-graphiql%2Fwp-graphiql.php).
-Those queries can be copied and pasted right into the frontend.
-You can view the current list of GraphQL queries in [/lib/api.js](https://github.com/WebDevStudios/nextjs-wordpress-starter/blob/main/lib/api.js)
+**WP GraphiQL** - Use WP GraphiQL to build queries in the [WordPress Dashboard](https://nextjs.wpengine.com/wp-admin/admin.php?page=wp-graphiql%2Fwp-graphiql.php).
+Those queries can be copied and pasted right into [/lib/api.js](https://github.com/WebDevStudios/nextjs-wordpress-starter/blob/main/lib/api.js)

-**WP GraphQL JWT** - JWT Authentication allows the frontend to talk to the backend via environment variable `.env.local`
+**WP GraphQL JWT** - Allows the frontend to talk to the backend via environment variable `.env.local`

 **WP Migrate DB Pro** - Used for moving database and files between environments.